Connect with us

 Fred Couples is an American professional golfer with an estimated net worth of $120 Million.

 Couples has competed in many championships and has won 15 PGA Tour tournaments overall.
-His career has seen him move into course design, working on some of the most prestigious courses in America and worldwide.
+His career has led him into course design, where he has worked on some of the most prestigious courses in America and around the world.

 Quick Facts